Social Impact

 Reading Time: 5 minutes

-Today, December 10th, marks Human Rights Day – the day the UN General Assembly adopted the Universal Declaration of Human Rights in 1948…and a day to celebrate in all languages.
+Today, December 10th, marks Human Rights Day – the day the UN General Assembly adopted the Universal Declaration of Human Rights in 1948… and a day to commemorate in all languages.

 Mahmoud: Women’s Rights in the Middle East